 Although retired from teaching, I continue to be very interested in the development, welfare and education of children.
 In my free time I am an avid reader and a member of a bookclub.
 I enjoy music, current affairs, travel and foreign culture.

-REBECCA LEETE - CO-OPTED GOVERNOR
+REBECCA LEETE - LOCAL AUTHORITY GOVERNOR

 Having grown up in Portsmouth, I moved back to Hampshire in 2007, and live in Liphook.
 I have a niece at Petersfield Infant School, and a nephew who has now moved on to Herne Junior School.
 After studying languages at university, I started my professional life working for youth charities, before moving into the public sector.
 For many years, I worked at the Department for Education (DfE), where I was involved with a wide range of policy areas - from early years and childcare to the English curriculum.
 Lately, I have focused on corporate services: I was the Board Secretary at the DfE and am now responsible for governance and risk at the Department for Environment, Food and Rural Affairs.
 I love to travel, and recently crossed China, Mongolia and Russia on the trans-Siberian railway.
 When I’m at home I enjoy long distance walking, yoga and cooking.

 RICHARD CRABTREE - PARENT GOVERNOR